 Accountability is Worth Its Weight in Gold

-I coach business clients in a rather high-end program.
-The number one aspect of the program that people really appreciate?
+A few years back, I had a job coaching business clients in a rather high-end (meaning expensive!) program.
+The number one aspect of the program that people really appreciated?
 Accountability.
-They like checking in with someone once a week or twice a month and going over what they were supposed to do vs. what they actually did.
+They liked checking in with someone once a week or twice a month and going over what they were supposed to do vs. what they actually did.
 The truth is, even in business, we tend to be those kids who wait until the night before to write our book reports or do that science project.
 It’s no different with entrepreneurs and writers.
-My accountability group meets on Mondays.
-I’m slamming stuff out over the weekend to make sure I can say I did something.
-My students are often working through their task list the day before our session is scheduled.
+My coaching clients were often working through their task list the day before our session was scheduled.
+My book coaching clients need to get new chapters to me at least 24 hours ahead of our scheduled session.
+Very few send them in days ahead.
+It’s always about 25 hours ahead.
+(I’m on to you!)

 That’s okay.
 In fact, it’s good.
 Because you know what?
 Shit gets done.
 It doesn’t matter if you’re doing it the night before.
 You got it DONE.